How to start an internet radio station(Full Guide)

 Note that, if you're using a speaker and microphone during a live show, it can create a feedback loop or an irritating echo if there is a slight delay in the audio playback.

 A computer with a reliable internet connection

 What operating system should you use?
-Windows or Mac OS.
+Windows or Mac OS.l

-The operating system you choose will dictate the programs you can use.
+The operating system you use will dictate the radio broadcasting programs available to you.

 Your internet connection is also vital.
 If your internet is slow, there will be delays in sending data to the server, which may cause buffering.

 Moving on with our guide on how to start an internet radio station, let's look at the software side of things...

 Step 2.
 Select a playout software

 There are three programs a radio station can use to play music; DJ programs, media players and radio automation programs.